Jiang-HB/VBReg/README.md

 ## Instructions to training and testing

-(If you encounter out-of-memory error, I kindly suggest you to reduce the number of input correspondences.)
+(If you encounter out-of-memory error, I suggest you reduce the number of input correspondences.)

 ### 3DMatch / KITTI